Earlier in the Day:

 We can expect the Pound to be under pressure as the markets shift attention to negotiations that commence next week.

 At the time of writing, the Pound was up by 0.04% to $1.2892.

 Across the Pond

-  It’s a relatively busy day ahead on the economic calendar.
-September retail sales figures are due out later today, along with August business inventory numbers.
+It’s a busy day ahead on the U.S economic calendar.

 For the Loonie